davewsmith/flask-celery-starter/README.md

 (with logging).

 Flask and Celery work well together once you work through the tedious details of getting everything set up just right.
-Googling for times is liable to turn up partial answer than don't work together.
+Googling for help is liable to turn up partial answers that don't work together, in part due to recent revisions in Celery.
 Hence this example.

 ## To Build